 - The uptime is 99.9% and the loading time is less.

 - You will get 45 days money-back guarantee.

 - HostGator also has a free website builder.

 - It supports various technology including WordPress, Python, Ruby on Rails, SSH, etc.

 - The user interface is easy to use.
-As a beginner, you won’t face any issue in navigating on the website.
+As a beginner, you won’t face any issues navigating the website.

 - There is a huge knowledge base where you will find answers to most of your questions.
 You will also find video tutorials.

-No company is perfect.
+No web hosting companies are perfect.
 The same goes for HostGator.
 There are some of the disadvantages that you might face.
 Here are a couple of cons to keep in mind.